Meet the cast of Last Tango in Halifax series five

 Nicola Walker plays Gillian

 Who is Gillian?
-Gillian is Alan’s daughter, a farmer and widow whose husband Eddie was abusive to her (and whose death, we later learn, was not an accident after all; Gillian admits to Caroline that she killed him in order to prevent further sexual and physical abuse).
+Gillian is Alan’s daughter, a farmer and widow whose husband Eddie was abusive to her (and whose death in the family barn, we later learn, was not an accident after all; Gillian admits to Caroline that she killed him in order to prevent further sexual and physical abuse).

 Gillian becomes engaged to policeman Robbie, her former brother-in-law and childhood sweetheart, but she cheats on him twice (once with Caroline’s ex John).
 Celia convinces her not to leave Robbie at the altar, and the pair do marry – but after Gillian confesses to him that she killed his brother, Eddie, she leaves her.